 - The US-English international layout is similar to the US-English layout with identical characters.
 It uses ISO European shapes and is used widely in Poland.
 If you wish to switch from a European language to English, this layout is for you.

-- Dvorak layout is used by writers and programmers as an alternative to QWERTY keyboards.
+- Writers and programmers use the Dvorak layout as an alternative to QWERTY keyboards.

 - Colemak layout is helpful to programmers and writers for faster typing and is considered an efficient alternative to QWERTY.

-- Greek Polytonic layout is available with more language-specific keys and works as an alternative to the standard Greek keyboard layout.
+- Greek Polytonic layout is available with more language-specific keys and is an alternative to the standard Greek keyboard layout.

 - The Japanese layout design uses distinct key shapes.
 You may find a different placement for keys like Control, Caps Lock, and Fn.
 Also, there are additional keys next to the space key.

-- Maltese layout includes language-specific symbols and is in use as an alternative to Italian or UK English keyboard layouts.
+- Maltese layout includes language-specific symbols and is an alternative to Italian or UK English keyboard layouts.

 - The Polish Pro layout is in use extensively by the people of Poland.

-- Russian layout keyboards is famous in the parts of Ukraine, Belarus, Kazakhstan, Uzbekistan, Turkmenistan, Tajikistan, and Kyrgyzstan.
+- Russian layout keyboards are famous in parts of Ukraine, Belarus, Kazakhstan, Uzbekistan, Turkmenistan, Tajikistan, and Kyrgyzstan.

-- Serbian (Latin QWERTY) layout features identical keys and symbols to that of Croatian, Slovene, and Bosnian layouts.
+- Serbian (Latin QWERTY) layout features identical keys and symbols to Croatian, Slovene, and Bosnian layouts.

 - Spanish ISO (Spain) layout uses Latin American countries, including Peru, Mexico, Cambodia, Venezuela, Argentina, Chile, Panama, Cuba, Guatemala, Costa Rica, Honduras, Ecuador, Paraguay, Salvador, Surinam, Bolivia, Belize, and Nicaragua.